bram-w/EDICT_public_release/README.md

 # What is EDICT?

-EDICT is an algorithm that closely mirrors a typical generative diffusion process but in an invertible fashion.
+EDICT (Exact Diffusion Inversion via Coupled Transformations) is an algorithm that closely mirrors a typical generative diffusion process but in an invertible fashion.
 We achieve this by tracking a *pair* of intermediate representations instead of just one.
 This exact invertibility enables edits that remain extremely faithful to the original image.
 Check out our [paper](https://arxiv.org/abs/2211.12446) for more details and don't hesitate to reach out with questions!

 # Setup